Bombs kill two, including police officer, at Cairo University

 Hours after the explosions in an upmarket area near the zoo in Giza, a high-level government security committee said it would present legislation "connected to combating terrorism" for the cabinet's approval on Thursday, without going into further details.

 Egypt's government already has wide-ranging security powers.
-It has detained thousands of Mursi's supporters and declared his Muslim Brotherhood a "terrorist organisation".
+It has detained thousands of Mursi's supporters and declared his Muslim Brotherhood a "terrorist organization".

 Ajnad Misr issued a short statement saying it was targeting senior security officers guilty of mass killings - a likely reference to the government crackdown on militants.